List of Marvel Comics characters: C: Crosta

-Crosta is a character in American comic books published by Marvel Comics.
+Crosta is a character appearing in American comic books published by Marvel Comics.
 He first appears in Dark Reign: The Cabal #1 (April 2009), and was created by Kieron Gillen and Carmine Di Giandomenico.

 Crosta is an Atlantean mutant with the ability to create shockwaves from his body, as well as Atlantean physiology.
 When his mutant powers emerged, he was ordered by Namor to attend the mutant school run by the X-Men in San Francisco.
 Crosta would go onto join the X-Men in Utopia, attend the Jean Grey School for Higher Learning, and relocate to Krakoa.

 Crule

-Crule is a character in American comic books published by Marvel Comics.
+Crule is a character appearing in American comic books published by Marvel Comics.
 He first appears in X-Force #12.

-Crule is an immortal mutant and one of the Externals.
-According to Gideon, during World War II he worked in a concentration camp, happily operating the gas chamber.
-He is an ancient berserker, dressing like a barbarian and old enough to remember Mithras.
+Crule is a member of a rare subspecies of mutant immortals called Externals.
+According to Gideon, during World War II he worked in a concentration camp, happily operating a gas chamber.
+He is an ancient berserker, dressing like a barbarian and old enough to remember deities Mitra and Ishtar who were primarily worshiped in the Hyborian Age.
 Crule is sent by Gideon to attack X-Force after they rescue Sunspot.
 Crule is blasted out of X-Force's ship by Rictor and falls a few thousand feet, which puts him in a body cast.

-Crule has enhanced senses, strength, speed, agility, reflexes, coordination, balance, and endurance.
-His body has natural weapons, including hair coiled into whip-like braids, fangs, and gauntlet-covered claws.
+Crule is immortal, and is capable of resurrecting himself from death.
+He also shares a telepathic link with his fellow Externals.
+He has enhanced senses, strength, durability, and a healing factor.
+His body has natural weapons, including hair coiled into whip-like braids, fangs, and claws.
+Weapons in a spiked ball attached to the end of his braided hair, and gauntlet-covered claws.

 Cutthroat

-Cutthroat is the name of several characters in American comic books published by Marvel Comics.
+Cutthroat is the name of several characters appearing in American comic books published by Marvel Comics.